thosgood/this-weeks-finds/markdown/101-151/week115.md

 **D.** Simplicial Objects.
-We can generalize the heck out of the notion of "simplicial set" by replacing the category Set with any other category C. A "simplical object in C" is defined to be a contravariant functor F: Δ → C. There's a category whose objects are such functors and whose morphisms are natural transformations between them.
+We can generalize the heck out of the notion of "simplicial set" by replacing the category Set with any other category C. A "simplical object in C" is defined to be a contravariant functor F: Δ\to C. There's a category whose objects are such functors and whose morphisms are natural transformations between them.

 So, for example, a "simplicial abelian group" is a simplicial object